BigLep/filecoin-upload-action/README.md

 ## Quick Start

 Run your build in an untrusted workflow, publish the build output as an artifact, then run this action in a trusted workflow to create the CAR and upload to Filecoin.
-Fork PR support is still disabled, so workflows must run within the same repository.
+Fork PR support is currently disabled, so workflows must run within the same repository.

 **Step 1: Build workflow** (no secrets):
 ```yaml